Antun Gustav Matoš: Life

 Matoš was born in Tovarnik, in the eastern Croatian region of Syrmia on 13 June 1873.
 In September 1875, when he was two years old, his parents moved to Zagreb, where he went to primary and secondary school.
 His attempt to study at the Military Veterinary College in Vienna in 1891 ended in failure due to an illness.
 He was conscripted in 1893, but he deserted in August 1894, fleeing from Croatia to Šabac and then to Belgrade.
 He spent the next three years in Belgrade, living in his own words as a "cello player, journalist, and man of letters".
-In January 1898 he traveled to Vienna and Munich, stayed for a while in Geneva, and then moved to Paris in 1899, where he would stay for five years.
+In January 1898 he traveled to Vienna and Munich, and then stayed for a while in Geneva, before moving to Paris in 1899, where he would stay for five years.
 During his stay in Paris, he wrote his greatest stories.
 In 1904 he returned to Belgrade, visiting Zagreb in secret (as he was still wanted as a deserter) twice that year and again in 1906 and 1907.
 Finally, in 1908, after thirteen years abroad, he was pardoned and finally settled in Zagreb.
 In December 1913, as his health was failing, he was admitted to the Sisters of Charity Hospital where he died in March 1914 of throat cancer.
 He wrote two dozen published or unpublished works: poems, short stories, articles, travelogues, criticisms and disputes.

 Writing

-Matoš is the central figure of Croatian modernism (moderna), a radical change in Croatian literature under European influences, as it quickly absorbed contemporary tendencies and styles such as Symbolism, modernism or impressionism, relying on French literary heritage from Baudelaire to Mallarmé, Barres and Huysmans.
+Matoš is the central figure of Croatian modernism (Croatian: modernizam), a radical change in Croatian literature under European influences, as it quickly absorbed contemporary tendencies and styles such as Symbolism, modernism or impressionism, relying on French literary heritage from Baudelaire to Mallarmé, Barres and Huysmans.
 Estheticism and artistic norms became the primary value criterion.
 National and social activism, which used to be virtually the only measuring stick, became only a part of a wider mission of Croatian writers.
 After Matoš, the writers were not expected to create art for propaganda purposes (except during communism).